The prices in restaurants went higher due to the introduction of the EET system.

 The most expensive is lunch in Prague, where people spend 120 CZK on average.
 In downtown Prague, it is almost impossible to find a restaurant that serves a lunch menu for less than 100 CZK.
 The cheapest lunches can be found in Olomouc and Jihlava, where people pay a little bit below 100 CZK.

 This is clearly shown in the Ticket Restaurant Card Index – research based on payments from more than 60,000 Czech employees, who use Ticket Restaurant meal vouchers for paying for their lunches.
 The statistic is derived from over 800,000 transactions in the Mastercard network in restaurants in all Czech regions every month.

-The prices that the employees in the individual reagions have to pay for lunches are growing.
+The prices that the employees in the individual regions have to pay for lunches are growing.
 In June, Czechs paid 108.20 CZK on average.
 In the year-to-year comparison, they spent 5.4 CZK more.

-While in the beginning of the year, fast growth occurred in the biggest cities like Prague and Brno, now the prices are going up in the locations where lunches are cheapest over a longer term.
+While fast growth occurred in the biggest cities like Prague and Brno at the beginning of the year, now the prices are going up in the locations where lunches are cheapest over the longer term.

 The current average price of lunch in the whole Czech Republic is close to the meal allowance acknowledged by the state, based on which it is possible to calculate the most favourable value of meal voucher, which is nowadays 109 CZK.
 With this value, both the company and the employee reach the biggest tax advantages possible.

-The employer pays 55% of the value of the meal voucher, and the employer pays the remaining 45%.
+The employer pays 55% of the meal voucher value, and the employer pays the remaining 45%.

-Ten years ago the ideal value of a meal voucher was counted according to the rule of compensation up to 87 CZK.
-But in these times the employers usually contributed to the meal allowance for their employees with a sum which was lower by about 20 CZK.
-In 2007, the average value of a meal voucher was 60 CZK; in 2006 it was 58 CZK.
+Ten years ago, the ideal value of a meal voucher was counted according to the rule of compensation up to 87 CZK.
+But in these times, the employers usually contributed to the meal allowance for their employees, which was lower by about 20 CZK.
+In 2007, the average value of a meal voucher was 60 CZK; in 2006, it was 58 CZK.